nemanjan00/rfid-access-control/README.md

  * It can be measured in field (sniffing)

  * Switching load on and off can be used for modulation

+### Command modulation

+ * Capacitor can be used to store power

+ * Sine cycles can be skipped, to modulate data (commands)

 ### LF cards